 - Integrity compromised in any way, putting another child at risk

 By not properly disposing of a used car seat, you may be putting another child’s life in danger.
-If you’re unable to participate in a local event like the one offered by Target (from 9/13-9/26), check to see what your car seat manufacturer offers.
+If you’re unable to participate in a local event like the one offered by Target, check to see what your car seat manufacturer offers.
 For example, for a fee, Clek offers a mail-in car seat recycling program and then credits you this amount towards a future purchase.
 If you can’t find a recycling program, please don’t just toss your old car seat to the curb without a few quick steps.
-Remember, if it’s not safe for your child, it is not safe for any child.

 - Cut the harness straps